 How Long Does a Tattoo Course Take?

-How Much Are Tattoo Courses?
+How Much is a Tattoo Course?

 How much a course costs depends on: